ndsev/mapget/docs/mapget-model.md

 # Layered Data Model

 Mapget represents all map content as tiles of structured features.
 This document gives a conceptual overview of that model so that you can interpret API responses, design datasources and reason about performance.
-Measurements in the [size comparison table](size-comparison/table.md) show that the binary tile format is roughly 25–50 % smaller than equivalent JSON/bson/msgpack encodings, which is why the model is optimised around the simfil binary representation:

---8<-- "size-comparison/table.md"

 ## Features and properties